lucasmoten/ods19/docs/home.md

 A [client library](static/client.go) for projects using Go is available.
 It supports the following capabilities

 +	ChangeOwner - Ownership grants full CRUDS, and also controls who can change ownership or move an object
 +   CopyObject - Makes a full copy of an object including properties and whichever revisions the user can see and sets the calling user as the owner of the new object
 +	CreateObject - For file or folder creation, with and without content streams
 +	DeleteObject - Marks as deleted, sending the object to the trash
 +   ExpungeObject - Deletes the object.
 Not restorable from trash
 +	GetObject - Retrieves the properties of an object
 +	GetObjectStream - Retrieves the content stream / body of an object
 +	GetRevisions - Listing of object revisions
++   GetRevisionStream - Retrieves the content stream / body of a specific revision of an object
 +	MoveObject - Changes the parent reference for an object
++   RestoreRevision - Restores a prior revision as the current version without needing to upload the file
 +	Search - For listing objects at root, under a folder, and filters across all objects
 +	UpdateObject - Updating just the metadata and properties of an object
 +	UpdateObjectAndStream - Used when also need to update the content stream